 It’s time to announce our annual round of microfilmed newspaper digitization!
-As in previous years, we’re asking cultural heritage institutions in the state to nominate papers from their communities to be digitized.
+As in previous years, we’re asking cultural heritage institutions in North Carolina to nominate papers from their communities to be digitized.
 We’re especially interested in:

-- newspapers that are not currently available in digital form elsewhere online, and/or
+- newspapers that are not currently available in digital form elsewhere online.

 If you’re interested in nominating a paper and you work at a cultural heritage institution that qualifies as a partner, here’s what to do: